 - Jewish Stories

-We will also be dedicating some time to deepen our understanding of our school values of ‘Respect’, ‘Love’ and in the second half term ‘Peace‘.
+We will also be dedicating some time to deepen our understanding of our school values of ‘Respect’, ‘Resilience’ and in the second half term ‘Hope‘.

-In addition to all the learning already outlined, the children will also be given ample opportunity to do Art and DT (linked to their topic, but also a whole school art project), to participate in Music lessons, to take part in drama & dance activities, to develop their personal, social, citizenship and health education (PSCHE), to learn computing skills, including online safety and to learn a language other than English, which will be Spanish.
-As the children enjoyed the Spanish lessons during lockdown so much and as it is the second most spoken language in the world, we have decided to continue with the teaching of Spanish as our Modern Foreign Language at St Michael’s.
+In addition to all the learning already outlined, the children will also be given ample opportunity to do Art and DT (linked to their topic, but also a whole school art project), to participate in Music lessons, to take part in drama & dance activities, to develop their relationships and health education (RHE), to learn computing skills, including online safety and to learn a language other than English, which will continue to be Spanish.

 Home learning will include:

-- Mathletics (login and password card will be given to them)
+- Mathletics (login and password card will remain the same)

 - Weekly spelling words to learn (children will be tested on a Friday)

-- The children will also be given a fortnightly comprehension (written) task on a Monday, which must be completed and handed in the following Monday.
-We will mark them together in class.
+- The children will also be given a fortnightly comprehension (written) task on a Monday, which must be completed and handed in on a Friday.
+The specific return date will be written on their comprehension sheet.
+We will mark them together in class so it is important that it is completed on time.

 stay in touch